[Updated 12/19/17 to reflect that I’m now using a Sony mirrorless camera and Lightroom for photo processing ]

 - Crop the photo to rebalance it.
 Essentially all photos.

-- Adjust the white balance, exposure, green and saturation
+- Adjust the white balance if necessary

 - depending on the photo I may adjust the contrast/brightness, or the color balance